 The Asynchronous messaging API offers a series of measurement values reported by the targeted device to an application in real time as the measurement values become available.
 The timing when and the reasons why such measurement values become available is determined by the Plug-Ins and connected devices, and is out of the scope of this specification.

-This API uses WebSocket protocol to handle asynchronous event messages.
-The message flow of this API is shown blow:
+Editor’s Note: The description of API is here.

+Service Connecting API

+Editor’s Note: The description of API is here.

+Authentication API

+Editor’s Note: The description of API is here.

+3D Printing Command API

+Editor’s Note: The description of API is here.